nuriamimbreropelegri/exploring_protein_universe_pipeline/README.md

 Code used to compute the alignment: [Code for: 1.
 Annotation (a: alignment )](https://github.com/nuriamimbreropelegri/TFM/blob/main/Annotation%20of%20ESM%20atlas%20sequences)
 ## CREATE THE ANNOTATED ESM ATLAS DATABASE
 1. Filter by e-value score <10^-5, HSSP curve and alignment lenght [1.
 Annotation: (b: Filtering)](https://github.com/nuriamimbreropelegri/TFM/blob/main/1.%20Annotation%20(b%3A%20filtering))
+2. Create a database containing the sequence tag and the corresponding domain: [2.
+Annotation (c: Assigning a fold to ESM atlas sequences)](https://github.com/nuriamimbreropelegri/TFM/blob/main/1.%20Annotation%20(c%3A%20assigning%20a%20fold%20to%20ESM%20atlas%20sequences))

-2. Create a database containing the tags and the sequences of those ESM atlas sequences that found a hit in SCOPe: [1.
+3. Create a database containing the tags and the sequences of those ESM atlas sequences that found a hit in SCOPe: [1.
 Annotation: d: Database with tags and sequences of the annotated ESM atlas sequences]

-1. Create a database containing the sequence tag and the corresponding domain: [2.
-Annotation (b: assigning a fold to ESM atlas sequences)]